KingofApp/generator-koapp-service/README.md

 * `-l license`
 * `-c categories` separated by comma

-Then start your new module:
+Then start your new service:

 ```bash
 cd {Project-name} && gulp